 Saturday 27 July, 7pm – late

-Sip on espresso martinis mixed by Supreme Coffee and Broken Shed Vodka, then party on with a selection of craft beer from Three Boys Brewery.
+Sip on espresso martinis mixed by Coffee Supreme and Broken Shed Vodka, then party on with a selection of craft beer from Three Boys Brewery.
 Greystone Wines will be pouring their award-winning drops – so why not seek refuge from the festivities in their luxury Pinot Noir lounge.
 Six Barrel Soda Co. will be on hand to keep you refreshed, and you’ll find the best tipple in town at the Whisky Galore lounge.
 Glorious.

 Pull up a pew at the Sara Hughes communal dining space located in the middle of the Bayleys Knight Frank Foyer.
 Dine on some of Canterbury’s best produce under the glinting magic of a unifying childhood memory – the humble hula hoop.
+With thanks to Gow Langsford Gallery

 DO Check your Shoes